lgw2/lgw2.github.io/_teaching/csci112-fall-2023/syllabus.md

 ### Missed quiz policy

+Note that quizzes are taken in-class on alternating Fridays.
 Any conflicts with a quiz must be discussed with me prior to missing the quiz.
 I follow University policy on makeups, which allows that serious illness or a serious family emergency are valid reasons requiring an accommodation.
 Most